how to create an llc how to create an llc

 Are there any disadvantages to forming an LLC?

 While LLCs offer many benefits, they also have some downsides.
 Members may still face personal liability in certain circumstances, such as personal guarantees.
-Additionally, LLCs may have limited life span and could face self-employment taxes on earnings, depending on the chosen tax treatment.
+Additionally, LLCs may have a limited life span and could face self-employment taxes on earnings, depending on the chosen tax treatment.

 How much does it cost to start an LLC?